damonpickett/nft-tutorial/README.md

 - `npx hardhat mint --address {wallet address}` x 3
 - `npx hardhat token-uri --token-id {token id number}` (returns corresponding metadata)

+---

+# Next Steps

+- Learn how to build an app with a front-end that charges for minting service.